Ethical Use of AI

 While no one doubts the immense technical capabilities of this know-how and even predicts the possible ousting of human personnel by generative mechanisms, the ethical implications of AI in software development are still a matter of heated debate across the IT community.

-This article explains why ethical factors are important in AI-driven software creation, enumerates key ethical challenges in this domain, recommends how developers should tackle related issues, and outlines future prospects of this problem.
+This article explains why ethical factors are important in AI-driven software creation, enumerates key ethical challenges in this domain, recommends how developers should tackle related issues, and outlines the prospects of this problem.

 The Importance of Ethical Considerations in AI Development Made Plain